How to Become the Person Others Want to Follow

 How Leaders Attract Followers

 Leaders recognize their need to attract followers.
-Followership is key to understanding leadership.
+Followership is the key to understanding leadership.
 To follow, people must feel confident in the direction in which the leader is headed.
 To have this level of confidence, the leader must have clearly communicated the overall direction, the key outcomes desired, and the principal strategies agreed upon to reach the outcomes.

 Then, employees are enabled and empowered to do their part in accomplishing the stated objectives.
 They have the framework that they need to guide their own actions.
 And, empowered employees do want to guide their own actions.
 You will fail as a leader to your best employees if you ever forget this fact.